CarterFaceySmith/nodeStockInformationServer/README.md

 - Volatility
 - ...and other relevant metrics.

 The API supports various query parameters for filtering, sorting, and basic pagination.
+It also includes a basic frontend for experimentation, this can be improved upon but this is a server repo after all.

 The API has a local logger using [Winston](https://github.com/winstonjs/winston) which runs according to the standard severity levels specified by [RFC5424](https://tools.ietf.org/html/rfc5424).